Werkov/dotfiles/README.md

 # dotfiles
-Backup &amp; share storage of user settings
+Backup, shared storage &amp; versioning of user settings

 Inspired by these [dotfiles](https://github.com/mathiasbynens/dotfiles).
 With `rsync`, I can have independent files in subdirectories rather than having